REST API to expose the Redmine version

 |Target version:||Candidate for next major release|

 After reading Alexey Skor's forum post about the API versions, I think it would make 3rd party development easier if Redmine had a REST API method to find out what version of Redmine the server is running.

 That way a client can check to see if the server supports the API requests it needs (e.g. 1.0+ has an issues API, 0.9 doesn't).

-#9 Updated by Alex Last about 2 years ago
+#9 Updated by Alex Last over 2 years ago

 Redmine 3.x broke backward compatibility again - the date format used by it is different from Redmine 2.6.2:

 one of our users submitted this bug report: https://github.com/taskadapter/redmine-java-api/pull/175

 if we could query Redmine to see its version, we could pick the right date format instead of guessing... now we will have to check "are there 3 more digits after this and before that?"..

 another (actually better!) option would be querying Redmine to see what date format it uses for long dates and short dates - because this is what the library actually cares about.
 I will submit this as a separate feature request.